First-order optimality conditions for non-commutative optimization problems: Non-commutative constraint qualification

 for $t\in[0,\epsilon]$.

 \end{lemma}

 \begin{proof} Consider the system of ordinary differential equations (ODEs) \beq

-\eeq Since $X_1^\star,\ldots ,X^\star_n$ are bounded, we can apply the Cauchy-Kovalevskaya theorem and conclude that there exists a ball in the complex plane of radius $\epsilon>0$ and with center at $0$ where the solution of this differential equation is analytic.
-In particular, for $t\in[-\epsilon,\epsilon]$, $X(t)$ exists and, from the equation above, it satisfies the boundary conditions \eqref{boundary}.
+\eeq Since $X_1^\star,\ldots ,X^\star_n$ are bounded, we can apply the Cauchy-Kovalevskaya theorem (in Banach spaces, see, e.g., \cite{rosenbloom61} or \cite{SW76}\footnote{The basic idea of the proof of the Cauchy-Kovalevskaya theorem is fairly simple.
+Differentiate the ODE to compute a formal power series for $X(t)$ about $0$.
+The method of majorants was developed by Cauchy and Kovalevskaya to prove that this power series has a positive radius of convergence and thus determines an analytic function that solves the ODE. }) and conclude that there exists a ball in the complex plane of radius $\epsilon>0$ and with center at $0$ where the solution of this differential equation is analytic.
+In particular, for $t\in[-\epsilon,\epsilon]$, $X(t)$ exists and, from the equation above, it satisfies the boundary conditions \eqref{boundary:2} and \eqref{boundary:3}.